 Jean-Michel was called to the Ontario Bar in 2015.
 Prior to joining the firm, he articled at two national firms in Ottawa where he was exposed to many areas, including civil, commercial and appellate litigation, employment and labour law, health law and trademarks.
 Before his articles, he worked for the Legal Affairs Branch of the Office of the Commissioner of Official Languages.

 Jean-Michel is a member of the Canadian and Ontario Bar Associations, the County of Carleton Law Association and the Association des juristes d’expression française de l’Ontario.
-He is also the Vice-Chair of the Official Languages Committee of the Ontario Bar Association.
+He is also a member of the Official Languages Committee of the Ontario Bar Association.